TranslucentTB/TranslucentTB/Readme.md

 Resolving deltas: 100% (624/624), done.
 ```

-You can also download a zip archive of each branch by clicking on the `Clone or download` button while browsing the branch's files.
+You can also download a zip archive of each branch by clicking `Clone or download` > `Download ZIP` while browsing the branch's files.

 Now that you have the source, you will need Visual Studio 2017.
 [You can get the free community edition here](https://www.visualstudio.com/vs/community/).
 Check the following workloads: